• Latest

 Entrepreneurs also capitalised on the opportunity afforded them at this year’s Made in Grenada Expo at the National Stadium organised as part of activities to mark Grenada’s Independence.

-Owner of G-links, makers of honey and fruit-based products, Garvin Glasgow, said his company has capitalised on this opportunity to promote Grenada’s honey, after Eden Apiaries at Grenville Vale Tropical Botanic Garden, received international accolades for being the best honey in the world for the second straight year, at the 84th and 85th annual UK International Honey Show in London.
+Owner of G-links, makers of honey and fruit-based products, Garvin Glasgow, said his company has capitalised on this opportunity to promote Grenada’s honey, after Eden Apiaries at Grenville Vale Tropical Botanic Garden, received international accolades for being among the best honeys in the world for the second straight year, at the 84th and 85th annual UK International Honey Show in London.

 G-Links for the first time introduced customers to sun-dried packaged fruits which they can sample with their locally produced honey.
 “There is an opportunity for people who are serious-minded and innovative to use what is available so that they can create livelihood opportunities.
 Now for us to have brought to market these products we had to be innovative by inventing the machine that allowed us to dry or remove excess moisture using the air just like the bees will do in their hives.
 We have also invented the machine to help us extract the honey from the comb using stainless steel, which would of in the past gone out [to a] Trinidad scrap yard.”